-The ACLU of Virginia has filed a federal lawsuit against the Town of Richlands in Southwest Virginia for violating the free speech and religious freedom rights of a local business owner who is effectively banned from reading tarot cards as part of his business.
+The ACLU of Virginia filed a federal lawsuit against the Town of Richlands in Southwest Virginia for violating the free speech and religious freedom rights of a local business owner who is effectively banned from reading tarot cards as part of his business.
 ACLU-VA filed the suit in the U.S. District Court for the Western District of Virginia on behalf of Mark Mullins, owner of Mountain Magic & Tarot Reading.
 The case settled at the end of 2019, resulting in the Town of Richlands amending the zoning ordinance to allow for fortune telling and Tarot reading in the Town of Richlands, granting Mr. Mullins a license and zoning permit that allow him to read Tarot as a part of his business, and agreeing to not place additional fees or restrictions on operating or advertising his business.

 Mr. Mullins has been reading Tarot cards for approximately 30 years.
 For the past 10 years, he and his husband Jerome have used Tarot as a central part of their daily religious and spiritual practice, known as Hermeticism, a blending of several different religious traditions that dates to the second and third centuries A.D.